Better Public Services: Reducing long-term welfare dependence

 - reduce working age client numbers by 25% to 220,000 from 295,000 as at June 2014, and an accumulated actuarial release of $13 billion by June 2018.

-The old target of reducing long term Jobseeker Support numbers to 55,000 by June 2017 is replaced by the new target.
+The old target of reducing long term Jobseeker Support numbers to 55,000 by June 2017 was replaced by the new target fron June 2015.

 Figure 1 shows the number of working age people (18-64-year-olds) receiving a main benefit (excluding Jobseeker Support - Student Hardship) from December 2013.

-MSD estimate that $2.5 billion of the $13 billion actuarial release target has been achieved.
+MSD estimate that $3.6 billion of the $13 billion actuarial release target has been achieved as at 31 March 2016.
 The result illustrates the liability saving of working with clients at risk of welfare dependency and matching them with sustainable employment.
 The figure below shows the estimated actuarial release to date.
-The actual figure will be confirmed by Taylor Fry in 2016.

 You can see the datasets at data.govt.nz.